iliTheFallen/UHVision/MetaLearningTF/README.md

 Step 3:
 python setup.py clean

-Note : The package will only be isntalled for the python version which your 'python' is symlinked to.
+Note : The package will only be installed for the python version which your 'python' is symlinked to.